julianmak/OCES3301_data_analysis/README.md

 2) On your computer, `git clone` this repositor, then if you `git pull` you get updates (if any)

 3) In Google colab, but you might need to make copies to your own Google drive, otherwise changes are not saved.
+You can

-Clicking the icone below opening a Colab instance but changes are by default not saved (and you will need to pull the data files with `!wget` commands that are currently commented out in the notebooks)
+Clicking the icon below will open a temporary Colab instance, and changes are by default not saved (and you will need to pull the data files with `!wget` commands that are currently commented out in the notebooks).
+There should be a "copy to drive button" near "file" near the top left for copying to drive.

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/julianmak/OCES3301_data_analysis/blob/main/) (requires Google login)